nbetts2020/MoE-Asset-Pricing/README.md

 ### SC10k-R

 SC10k-R is a dataset of 8k high-quality, long-context finance reasoning examples, built from SC454k, with synthetic reasoning traces from Gemini 2.5 Flash.
-Each sample includes a financial news article, as well as other relevant articles and associated pricing data, where the given task is to predict the predict the price of the stock 30 days out.
+Each sample includes a financial news article, as well as other relevant articles and associated pricing data, where the given task is to predict the predict the price of a stock 30 days out.
 The reasoning trace attempts to use logic, rather than direct historical knowledge, to draw conclusions and derive its answer.
 The prompt is given as:

 ```
 You will create Chain of Thought (CoT) reasoning traces.
 CoT is a prompting method that encourages structured thinking about a problem.
 It dissects the issue into a sequence of logical reasoning steps.